PreviousPreviousHomeNext

 On 23 October, there were riots of students, workers and soldiers.
 They smashed up the statue of Stalin, and attacked the AVH and Russian soldiers.

-On 24 October, Imre Nagy took over as Prime Minister.
+On 24 October, Imre Nagy (pronounced: ‘Nodj’) took over as Prime Minister.
 He asked Khrushchev to take out the Russian troops.

 On 28 October, Khrushchev agreed, and the Russian army pulled out of Budapest.

-29 October – 3 November: The new Hungarian government introduced democracy, freedom of speech, and freedom of religion (the leader of the Catholic Church was freed from prison).
+29 October – 3 November: The new Hungarian government introduced democracy, freedom of speech, and freedom of religion (Mindszenty was freed from prison).
 Nagy also announced that Hungary was going to leave the Warsaw Pact.

 Numbers are notoriously hard for historians.
 Western textbooks published before 1989 said that the Russians killed 30,000 Hungarian people.
 Since the end of the Cold War in 1989, Russian and Hungarian documents have come to light which have led historians to revise the figure to c.4000 Hungarians killed fighting the Russians, and up to 300 executed afterwards.

-Khrushchev put in Janos Kadar, a supporter of Russia, as Prime Minister.
+Khrushchev put in Janos Kadar, a supporter of Russia, as Prime Minister, who restored Soviet control/repression.

 Source A